 What genre (or genres) do you write in?
 Are you a novelist focused on science fiction, horror, or post-modernist fiction?
 Is your current project a memoir that has taken a life of its own?
 Or are you intent on writing a nonfiction series to share what you learned in your career with newbies to the field?

 You should be reading other writers in your writing genre of choice.

 Every once in a while, I hear someone say they don’t want to read in their own genre, because they’re afraid of accidentally stealing other people's ideas or allowing another writer’s style to rub off on them.
 Honestly, that’s just silly.
 If you run across a good idea, use it.
 If someone else has a smoother style, learn from it.
 Whatever you write will be your own and will continue to develop over time.
 Reading in your genre will sharpen your own writing, inform your practice, and help you hone your space within the genre.

 Subscribe to the blog and get tips and tricks to support your writing

 Success!
 Now check your email to confirm your subscription.

 If you aren’t sure where to start, look at the genre you’re writing in now.
-Hit your local bookstore (or library if you don’t have one).
+Hit your local bookstore (or library!).
 Start with one genre and grab what interests you.
-If you’re writing horror and you want to start out reading in your genre, grab something that jumps off the shelf at you and make that your starting point.
-After you read that book, branch out and read a book about writing or in another genre.
+After you read that first book, branch out and read a book about writing or in another genre.

 Read.
 Rinse.
 Repeat.
-With every book you read, you will be a better writer.
+With every book you read, you will become a better writer.